Forgot Password

 Acclimatization Day in Nar Village (4,110m / 13,484ft)

 We’ll stroll for a while to a nearby observation point from which the breathtaking beauty of the higher Himalayas is revealed.
 Have your wildlife eyes open – Himalayan griffons are flying overhead, and if we are very fortunate, we can even spot the elusive snow leopard.
-By staying with friendly Tibetan villagers, you’ll pick up their ways of living and their traditions.
+By staying with the friendly Tibetan culture of Nar Village, you’ll pick up their way of living and their traditions.

 Afternoon is spent exploring this vibrant cultural village and socializing with the villagers.
 Learn their fascinating way of life, unchanged little for centuries.
 As evening falls, see the sun set behind the snow-capped mountains, the sky turning pink and gold – the perfect time to acclimatize physically as well as mentally for the high pass that awaits us in the next couple of days.